 - Moved to overturn rules that limit methane gas pollution from oil and gas production; and

-- Allowed, over the objections of EPA scientists, the continued use of the pesticide chlorpyrifos, which has been linked to breast cancer and birth defects.
+- Allowed, over the objections of EPA scientists, the continued use of the pesticide chlorpyrifos has been linked to breast cancer and birth defects.

-More recently he unleashed a series of angry tweets that were bizarre even by his standards.
+More recently, he unleashed a series of angry tweets that were bizarre even by his standards.
 The result is that he tanked the stock market then joked about it.
-He then “ordered” U.S. companies to stop doing business with China (he doesn’t have that kind of the power).
+He then “ordered” U.S. companies to stop doing business with China (he doesn’t have that kind of power).

 Now, once again, people are openly talking about Trump’s mental health.
-That doesn’t even account his crazy attempt to buy Greenland and then cancel his trip to Denmark because its leader refused to even entertain the idea.
-(Denmark has administration control of Greenland.)
-Most people realize the real reason Trump canceled his trip is because his hugely popular predecessor, Barack Obama, will be visiting the country in a few weeks and he was rightfully afraid that the comparisons wouldn’t be favorable for him.
+That doesn’t even account for his crazy attempt to buy Greenland and then cancel his trip to Denmark because its leader refused to entertain the idea.
+(Denmark has administrative control of Greenland.)
+Most people realize the real reason Trump canceled his trip is that his hugely popular predecessor, Barack Obama, will be visiting the country in a few weeks, and he was rightfully afraid that the comparisons wouldn’t be favorable for him.

 Trump Wasn’t In The White House